 Agents of Change: How Everyday People Can Have an Extraordinary Impact

-Brett Culp is an acclaimed filmmaker and social entrepreneur whose work has inspired audiences around the world.
-He is the personal cinematographer for Hollywood stars, music icons, beloved authors, hall of fame athletes, and royal families.
+Brett Culp is the personal cinematographer for Hollywood stars, music icons, beloved authors, hall of fame athletes, and royal families.
 His films are featured on Netflix, iTunes, Hulu, and other top digital platforms.
 Brett’s uplifting keynote speeches deliver practical methods for aligning teams behind a meaningful mission and creating growth through trust and genuine connectivity.
 His high energy programs are filled with touching moments, extraordinary filmmaking stories, humor, and insights about developing rewarding relationships through generosity and authenticity.
 His message impacts audiences on a personal level, motivating them to find the best within themselves and bring it to their world.
 Brett has been featured in USA Today, Entertainment Tonight, WIRED, The LA Times, The Hollywood Reporter, Lifetime, WEtv, and many more.
 The newest edition of the college textbook Documentary Storytelling devotes an entire chapter to Brett’s production style.
 He is the co-founder of The Rising Heroes Project, a 501c3 that supports charitable organizations and empowers community leaders.

 DR. DAVID GASTFRIEND